 Magical Nighttime garden

-The next day we slept in before having breakfast in the garden and then I took Indie into the oasis like pool for a swim.
-She loved every minute of the experience and giddily fluttered her feet in the water and so did I.
+The following day, we enjoyed a leisurely morning, sleeping in before having breakfast in the garden.
+Afterward, I took Indie into the oasis-like pool for a swim.
+She loved every moment, giddily fluttering her feet in the water, and I found myself caught up in her joy, enjoying the refreshing experience alongside her.

 Indie and I in the pool